Digital-Nature-LTD/CarbonLite/README.md

 ### Message Drop Shadow Colour
-The colour of the CarbonLite message drop shadow, not that this is only shown when the CarbonLite background has been removed
+The colour of the CarbonLite message drop shadow, note that this is only shown when the CarbonLite background has been removed

 **Param**: messageDropShadowColour